 Finally, on May 4th, 2009, Dr. Szabo gave us the surprising news that I was in “clinical” remission!
 He believed that CT/PET scans were NOT a superior way to monitor the form of cancer I had because of its indolent nature.
 Instead, I am monitored via bloodwork and physical examinations.
 Following several months of excellent health reports, I received “clinical” remission status.
 I went on to have an unmedicated and natural birth to our sweet daughter on November 19th 2009.

-As of this writing in November, 2013 I remain in clinical remission.
+As of this writing in November, 2014 I remain in clinical remission.
 I have chosen to address my cancer through lifestyle change.
 This is a lifelong commitment.
 My diet is not as extreme as it was in the beginning, but I still stay away from sugar, processed foods, and conventional foods as much as possible.
-I eat a TON of nutrient-dense, organic vegetables: including my 64 ounce veggie smoothie as often as I can being a busy mother of two young daughters.
+I eat a TON of nutrient-dense, organic vegetables: including my 64 ounce veggie smoothie as often as I can being a busy mother of now two young daughters (our 2nd child Annabel was born in 2013.)
 I am also juicing vegetables and finally loving it.
 When I eat meat, it is grass fed, free-range meat or wild-caught fish.
-I still drink green tea several times a day and take two Beta Glucan capsules each morning.
-I also eat the Cottage Cheese/ Flaxseed Oil mixture at least 4 days a week.
-Oh, and we had our second daughter in April, 2014!
+I still drink green tea several times a day and also eat the Cottage Cheese/ Flaxseed Oil mixture 4-5 days a week.

 I think there is a place for conventional medical treatment and intervention/monitoring.
 For my husband and I, it was a PRAYERFUL decision to approach the cancer the way we did.
-We believe that God gave us a fully functioning, self-healing body that when nourished as it was intended, can fight off the malfunctioning cell growth of any form of cancer.
+We believe that God gave us a fully functioning, self-healing body that when nourished as it was intended (both physically and spiritually,) can reverse the malfunctioning cell growth of any form of cancer.
 It will be a journey to keep the cancer away, not a destination.
 That is how we hope Americans will begin to look at their health care.

 For a more detailed version of this story, please click HERE.